cloudforet-io/launchpad/README.md

 As a result, the following resources are created.
 - Certificate managed by ACM
 - VPC & EKS
-- EKS controller for ingress and management dns records.
 - DocumentDB
 - IAM for Secret manager
 - Kubernetes controllers